couchbaselabs/CapellaDataStudioBuilds/my-website/docs/Databases-Provisioned/Backup.md

 ![backup-notification](/img/backup/backup-check-center.png)

 - **Backup Center** is discussed in detail elsewhere in the documentation
-- For now, click on the database backed up and choose the time.
+- For now, click on the bucket backed up and choose the time.
   - This shows details of the backup available

 ## Tip